yash04747/docs/docs/guides/advanced-increasing-the-memory-limit.md

 php_value memory_limit 64M
 ```

-If none of the above works then talk to your host.
+Consult your hosting provider if none of the above works.